entigolabs/entigo-pipeline-plugin/README.md

     * Generate a name based matcher - after applying the changes, it will automatically generate a matcher that has a pattern that strictly matches the connection name.
 * Default ArgoCD connection - default connection to use when neither step nor env variable specify a selector for choosing a connection.
 * Connection matchers
-    * Matching Pattern - pattern is based on Java regex and will be matched against ARGO_CD_SELECTOR env variable.
+    * Matching Pattern - Java regex based pattern which will be matched against the specified selector value.
     * Connection name - name of the connection to use when pattern matches.
-Connections have to be saved first to populate the selection list.

 ## ArgoCD Environmental variables